 - tomato sauce

-Surgery proves a very effective treatment for GERD patients who don’t respond to other treatments.
-Once GERD symptoms are under control, no further damage to the esophagus, throat, or teeth will occur.
+Surgery can be an effective treatment for hard-to-control GERD in people who don’t respond to other treatments.
+Once GERD symptoms are under adequate control, there will be less risk for further damage to the esophagus, throat, or teeth.

-While GERD can be a painful annoyance, it doesn’t affect longevity, and those who are able to resolve their symptoms will resume a normal, healthy and life.
+While GERD can be a painful disturbance to your lifestyle, it doesn’t necessarily affect your lifespan.
+Those who can manage their symptoms effectively will have a healthier and improved quality of life.

 Some therapies may work better for some than others.
 A physician can help you in finding the most effective way to treat your GERD to lower your risk for associated complications.